Cvolton/miscbugfixes-geode/README.md

 The current Geode auto updater remember when it last checked for updates and only asks the server if any updates have come out since that time.
 It, however, does not verify whether the update check was succesful.
 This can, in some rare circumstances, cause people to skip a release.

 The fix forces Geode to check once again if the installed version is older than what was latest as of the last Geode update.

+### Formerly patched bugs
+#### CCMenuItem::activate crash
+When you click a button, the game attempts to run code after its callback has been called.
+If the button callback removes the button (for example while closing a dialog), this can result in a crash, since it would already be removed and deallocated from memory when the post-callback code is called.
+This post-callback code is related to CCScriptManager, which can be used to attach scripts to buttons.
+Vanilla Geometry Dash never does this.

+There are 2 possible fixes for this issue:
+- Remove the CCScriptManager call, only making the button directly run the code it's meant to.
+- Retain the button and release it after all calls have been made

+Misc Bugfixes opts to choose the second option in case a mod desires to utilize the script feature of cocos for anything.

+See also HJfod's Twitter for an alternative explanation: https://twitter.com/HJfod/status/1760076909663158588

+This bugfix is still relevant, however it has been moved to [https://github.com/geode-sdk/geode/releases/tag/v2.0.0-beta.23](Geode itself) due to how easy the bug might be to trigger by mod devs.